santoshsmalagi/Developer-Essentials/Visual-Studio-Code/VScode.md

   * [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim)
 * gdb running natively in a Linux terminal pointing to the binary for debug

-> *If you have a source file open in VS Code, but made an edit and saved it using Vim in another terminal, VS Code is quite quick in updating those changes!*
+> *⚠️ If you have a source file open in VS Code, but made an edit and saved it using Vim in another terminal, VS Code is quite responsive in applying those changes to the currently open file.*

 ## Navigating Code in VS Code
 > *NOTE: Installing [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) might change the default [keyboard shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) in VS Code.*